Clonakilty: History

 The Clonakilty area has a number of ancient and pre-Celtic sites, including Lios na gCon ringfort.
 Norman settlers built castles around Clonakilty, and a number of Norman surnames survive in the West Cork area to the present day.
 In 1292, Thomas De Roach received a charter to hold a market every Monday at Kilgarriffe (then called Kyle Cofthy or Cowhig's Wood), close to where the present town now stands.
 In the 14th century, a ten-mile strip of fallow woodland called Tuath na gCoillte (the land of the woods) divided the barony of Ibane (Ardfield) and Barryroe and reached the sea at Clonakilty Bay.
 Here a castle called Coyltes Castell was recorded in a 1378 plea roll.
 This was subsequently referred to as Cloghnykyltye, one of the many phonetic spellings for Cloch na gCoillte (meaning the castle of the woods, from cloch, the Irish for stone or stone building, and coillte meaning woods).

-The lands around Clonakilty were owned by Richard Boyle, 1st Earl of Cork, and it was Lord Cork ('the Great Earl') who obtained its charter from King James I in 1613, with the right to return members to the Irish House of Commons.
+The lands around Clonakilty were owned by Richard Boyle, 1st Earl of Cork, and it was Lord Cork ('the Great Earl') who obtained its charter from James I in 1613, with the right to return members to the Irish House of Commons.
 The borough of Clonakilty returned two members from 1613 to 1801; it was disfranchised when the Act of Union came into force in January 1801.
 It also had a part-time judge, the Recorder of Clonakilty, who held a weekly court of Petty session.
 The estate lands at Clonakilty were later purchased by the Earls of Shannon, another branch of the Boyle dynasty.
-They remained the main landlords of the town from the eighteenth century through until the early twentieth century.
+They remained the main landlords of the town from the eighteenth century until the early twentieth century.